jfree/jfreepdf/README.md

 --------------
 JFreePDF is dual licensed.
 You can use JFreePDF under the terms of the GNU General Public License version 3 (GPLv3) or later.
 If you prefer not to be bound by the terms of the GPLv3, there is an option to buy a commercial license from Object Refinery Limited.

-JFreePDF integrates the Ascii85OutputStream class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the Ascii85OutputStream-license.txt file.
+JFreePDF integrates the `Ascii85OutputStream` class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the `Ascii85OutputStream-license.txt file`.

 Change History
 --------------

-Version 2.0 (not yet released)
+Version 2.0 (1 March 2020)

 - converted to a Java module;
 - renamed `OrsonPDF` to `JFreePDF`.